rv178/bookbot/README.md

 npm start
 ```

--   An example configuration file can be found in [.env.sample](./.env.sample)
+-   An example configuration file can be found in the [.env.sample](./.env.sample) file.

--   Copy this file to .env and put your bot token inside
+-   Copy this file to .env and put your bot token inside.

 ## Contributors